 The entry price includes a showing of a short documentary film which is in Swedish or English.
 Just tell the staff if you want to see the English version.

-The museum also exhibits objects that followed in the footsteps of Gustaf Daléns prolific inventiveness, such as the AGA car and the AGA stove, film projectors, radio and TV apparatus, incubators, measuring instruments and the heart lung machine.
+The museum also exhibits objects that followed in the footsteps of Gustaf Daléns prolific inventiveness, such as the AGA car and the AGA cooker, film projectors, radio and TV apparatus, incubators, measuring instruments and the heart lung machine.
 You’ll get a really good overview of AGA’s more than 100 year old history here.